heseltime/heseltime.github.io/pages/rDai.md

 In contrast to the statistical learning approaches in reinforcement learning, SMT and other symbolic AI planning methods offer precise, logic-based solutions to well-defined problems.
 This makes them particularly useful in scenarios where the problem space is discrete and can be fully expressed through logical constraints.

+## Connecting to Deep Learning

 Next up: Part II, combining Deep Learning and Reinforcement Learning for Deep Reinforcement Learning.
 (Coming soon.)

+The deep learning idea experimentally explored in [AdvancedRL.ipynb](https://github.com/heseltime/reinforcement-learning-ubern/blob/main/AdvancedRL.ipynb) revolves around using a neural network as a function approximator for the Q-learning algorithm, a method known as Deep Q-Learning (DQN).

 # LSTM in the Linz-AI-Curriculum